 His son cried.

-“Darik?”
 Spotting him within a wing’s reach, Talon leaped to his feet.
-A small prowler blocked his way.
-He feinted to the left, but the prowler lunged for him instead.
-Talon swiped upward and knocked its head to the side; his hand burned with pain.
+A small prowler lunged for him.
+He swiped and knocked its head to the side; his hand burned with pain.
 He might have broken it.

 Darik flew to his father.
 Another prowler swung in, scooped his baby boy into its jaws and snapped them shut.
 Little wings protruded out of the clamped teeth, fluttering.